Logo

 St John's Rotary Arc, one of Richard Serra's earliest curved sculptures, was 12 feet high and spanned 180 feet.

-Richard Serra has had numerous exhibitions in gallery and museum settings.
+Richard Serra's work has enjoyed numerous exhibitions in gallery and museum settings.

 Berlin Block was Richard Serra's first forged sculpture.

-Richard Serra's most known series of sculpture using rolled steel plates are the Torqued Ellipses.
+Richard Serra's most known series of sculptures using rolled steel plates are the Torqued Ellipses.

 In 1991 Richard Serra visited Borromini's Church of San Carlo alle Quattro Fontane in Rome and mistook the ovals of the dome and the floor to be offset from one another.